-By drawing your motion zones to exclude high-frequency areas such as public paths and roads, you can reduce the number of "false positive" motion notifications (such as cars driving by) and greatly increase the effectiveness of your Ring device.
+By drawing your Motion Zones to exclude high-frequency areas such as public paths and roads, you can reduce the number of false positive motion notifications, such as cars driving by, and increase the effectiveness of your Ring device.

 The image below depicts how custom ranges of motion detection can be drawn and selected.